Castor oil for hair: Achieve longer and stronger hair

 Apply castor oil to the lengths

-How often should you use castor oil for hair growth?
+How often should you use castor oil for hair growth and thickness?

 Use castor oil on your hair once a week to see results.
 If you use the oil more often, avoid overdoing it, as this can result in greasy and heavy hair.
 It is also important to ensure that the hair is thoroughly washed after using castor oil on the hair to avoid product buildup.
 After applying the oil treatment, it’s also best to avoid using heat styling tools.